Hokome/GMTK-2024/docs/game_design_document.md

 Ideas of what the instruments could do:

-Big bass: large area attack around the musician
+Big bass: Large area attack around the musician

+Snare drum: Small, high damage attacks that circle the musician

+Cymbal: Knockback attack

+Marimba: Attack buff

+Steel drum: Defense buff

+Tuba: Large long lasting hitbox

+Trumpet: Small, slow projectiles that are shot in a spiral

+Flute: Healing

 ## Aesthetic